Paradigm: In social sciences

 Such considerations explain the conflict between the Kuhn/ Dogan view, and the views of others (including Larry Laudan, see above), who do apply these concepts to social sciences.

-Handa, M.L.
-(1986) introduced the idea of "social paradigm" in the context of social sciences.
+In 1986, M. L. Handa introduced the idea of "social paradigm" in the context of social sciences.
 He identified the basic components of a social paradigm.
 Like Kuhn, Handa addressed the issue of changing paradigm; the process popularly known as "paradigm shift".
 In this respect, he focused on social circumstances that precipitate such a shift and the effects of the shift on social institutions, including the institution of education.
 This broad shift in the social arena, in turn, changes the way the individual perceives reality.

 Another use of the word paradigm is in the sense of "worldview".
 For example, in social science, the term is used to describe the set of experiences, beliefs and values that affect the way an individual perceives reality and responds to that perception.
 Social scientists have adopted the Kuhnian phrase "paradigm shift" to denote a change in how a given society goes about organizing and understanding reality.
 A "dominant paradigm" refers to the values, or system of thought, in a society that are most standard and widely held at a given time.
 Dominant paradigms are shaped both by the community's cultural background and by the context of the historical moment.
 Hutchin outlines some conditions that facilitate a system of thought to become an accepted dominant paradigm: